2001 K Street, NW

 A partner in the Litigation Department, Justin Anderson is a former federal prosecutor and experienced trial and appellate lawyer.
 He represents clients in a variety of litigation and regulatory matters, including antitrust, securities, and consumer class actions, white collar matters, regulatory enforcement proceedings, and complex business litigation.

 Some of Justin’s recent representations include:

 - ExxonMobil in nationwide litigation, investigations, and other proceedings pertaining to climate change.
-These matters include civil actions brought by states, municipalities, and private plaintiffs; federal and state regulatory inquiries, and a federal securities class action.
+These matters include civil actions brought by states, municipalities, and private plaintiffs; federal and state regulatory inquiries; and a federal securities class action.
 Justin tried an enforcement action brought by the New York Attorney General in state court and obtained a complete defense verdict for the company.
 An earlier SEC investigation was closed with a recommendation that no action be taken.
-These cases raise important and complex questions under the First Amendment, personal jurisdiction doctrine, and other areas of law.